 So, whether you’re looking to slay some dragons in a sprawling open world or try something a little stranger, we’ve got you covered with our list of the best fantasy games on PC.
 All you need is a sense of adventure and the patience for copious amounts of lore.
 Let’s go!

 Best fantasy games on PC

-Here are the best fantasy games on PC:
+Here are the best fantasy games on PC in no particular order:

 - The Witcher 3: Wild Hunt

 FromSoftware’s latest iteration in its ‘soulslike’ genre, this newest fantasy game has released to high player numbers, and even higher critical acclaim.
 You can read our own Elden Ring review to see why this is an excellent addition to any fantasy fan’s roster.